pixie-io/pixie/src/stirling/source_connectors/socket_tracer/testing/containers/thriftmux/README.md

 ## About the container

 The container uses a multi-stage build where the first container installs `sbt` and other build dependencies.
 The final stage just copies the jars needed to run the application.
 This image provides both a thriftmux client and server.
-The docker container's default command will start the server process but this can be overriden.
+The docker container's default command will start the server process but this can be overridden.
 See the commands below for examples on how to use the image.

 ```bash
 # Will run the server by default